 In February of ’98, while the "name development" was taking place, the signing of the agreements between the different companies was to take place.
 We had been negotiating since December ‘97 with Ericsson, Nokia, IBM, Toshiba (and of course Intel), and I had an agreement with every company to sign the contracts except IBM.

 In this case IBM did not want to adopt an Open IP license for the technology, it was against their IP policies.
-Additionally the IP was owned by the legal group within IBM, which had it’s own profit and loss (P&L).
-So there was a rift in IBM where the legal group indicated IBM would never sign an open IP license, and the mobile group (who design, manufactured IBM notebooks) wanted to help develop the technology.
+Additionally the IBM IP was owned by the legal group within IBM, which had it’s own seperate profit and loss (P&L).
+So there was a rift in IBM where the legal group indicated IBM would never sign an open IP license, and the mobile group (who designed and manufactured IBM notebooks) wanted to help develop the Bluetooth technology.
 To further make things worse, my lawyer bet me that IBM would never sign that contract in a million years (Brian Epstein, same lawyer I used for the trademark search).

 So we had a meeting scheduled at the Ericsson site in Raleigh North Carolina to sign the contracts, but I really wasn’t sure what to do as IBM indicated that they wouldn’t sign the contracts, but we needed to get the contracts signed to start the technical work.

 I had the brilliant (yet dumb) idea that I would get the four companies to sign the agreement, and would continue to negotiate with IBM and bring them in as promoters later on.
 To this end, I modified the contracts and removed IBMs name from the contracts.
 As the official SIG name had not been selected yet, these contracts were penned under the name of the “Bluetooth SIG”.